 If you're looking for a truly unique fire pit, the Bryndle Root Fire Pit is a fantastic pick.
 With its rustic, tree root-inspired design, this option blends seamlessly into most landscapes, while still adding a decidedly modern look.
 And while it might look like wood, the fire pit is actually crafted of a far more durable cement and fiberglass composite.

 In terms of heat, this propane fire pit boasts an impressive 50,000 BTU output—enough to heat more than 2,000 square feet of space.
 Two heat settings allow you to customize the amount of heat, and a battery-operated ignition makes it super easy to light.
-Note that this fire pit does require a 20 lb. propane tank, which isn't included.
-You can also have a qualified technician convert it to natural gas, if that works better for your needs.
+Note that this fire pit does require a 20-pound propane tank, which isn't included.
+You can also have a qualified technician convert it to natural gas if that works better for your needs.

-Best Design: Ebern Designs Colis Concrete Wood Burning Fire Pit
+Best Design: Ebern Designs Wharden Concrete Wood Burning Fire Pit

 Add a modern touch to your outdoor space with this sleek concrete fire pit, which features an open design that allows your (wood-burning) fire to take center stage.
-At only 30 inches in diameter, this pit has a slightly more compact footprint than other options on this list.
-This makes it a great option for more compact backyards, but also means that the burning area can only handle smaller, half-cut pieces of wood.
+At only 21 inches in diameter, this pit has a slightly more compact footprint than other options on this list.
+This makes it a great option for smaller backyards, but also means that the burning area can only handle smaller, half-cut pieces of wood.

-Best Propane: Red Barrel Studio Ballenger Polyresin Propane Fire Pit
+Best Propane: Red Barrel Studio Kimily Polyresin Propane Fire Pit

 There are several benefits to having a propane-powered fire pit, such as the Ballenger Polyresin Propane Fire Pit.
 For instance, they start and stop with the push of a button—no matches necessary—and you don’t have to keep a stash of firewood on hand.
 This particular unit can hold up to a 20-pound propane tank, and comes with a box of lava rocks to maximize its heat output.
 Its ledge is ideal for holding drinks or food.

-The fire pit is about 40 inches wide and 11 inches tall, and it includes glass beads to fill the fire bowl.
-It kicks off 50,000 BTU, and the table itself is made of a weather-resistant poly resin.
+The fire pit is about 40-inches wide and 11-inches tall, and it includes lava rocks to fill the fire bowl.
+It kicks off 50,000 BTU, and the table itself is made of a weather-resistant polyresin.
 It's the perfect size for a small patio, though you should note that it's not approved for use on wooden decks.

 Best for Cooking: Bali Outdoors Wood Burning Fire Pit with Cooking Grill

 This fire pit comes with both a poker and a log rack, which ensures pieces of wood stay crisscrossed for more complete burning.
-The fire pit has a small lip around the edge where you can place cooking supplies or drinks, and reviewers say it's extremely well-made and perfect for cooking steaks.
+The fire pit has a small lip around the edge where you can place cooking supplies or drinks, so it's perfect for entertaining guests.